 If you’re unsure which Arabic course to enroll in, Engage in the West Bank provides a complimentary placement test.
 This test assesses your skills in four crucial areas of the Arabic language: speaking, reading, writing, and listening.

-General Information Regarding Modern Standard Arabic Courses
+Overview of Modern Standard Arabic Courses

 Modern Standard Arabic CoursesSuper-Intensive ProgramIntensive ProgramNon-Intensive Program